-More than 80 public radio and television stations in over 30 states including KUAC, have joined forces with over 1000 partners and at-risk schools to shed light on the problem and share solutions.
+More than 80 public radio and television stations across 40 states including KUAC, have joined forces with over 1400 partners and at-risk schools to shed light on the problem and share solutions.
 Through American Graduate: Let’s Make it Happen, public media is increasing national and local reporting, convening diverse local stakeholders, and providing access to free, digital classroom resources for teachers and parents.
 By working with the community, public broadcasting stations are increasing the footprint of progress, reaching more children and families to seed the foundation for a prosperous economic future for our country.

 Fairbanks Stories of Champions

 “Stories of Champions” highlights local community leaders making significant, scalable changes that are preparing students for success.
 Fairbanks’ Local Champions are role models in this community and are leading by example.
 KUAC is excited to help bring these “Champions” to American Graduate Day.

 Videos shot and directed by KUAC’s Emmy® Award Winning Producers Aaron Elterman and Deb Lawton.
 Edited by KUAC’s Mak Demmert.

 Marylee Bates a former Fairbanks North Star Borough teacher began volunteering at Fairbanks Counseling and adoption’s street outreach program where she realized that without stable housing, staying in school is nearly impossible.
 She then organized a Youth Focus Group to look into gaps in services in the Fairbanks community for this vulnerable population and went on to establish The Door, a homeless shelter for teens.

 Marylee’s story was chosen to air during the nation-wide broadcast of American Graduate day on KUAC and public television stations across the country.
 Make sure to tune in between 12:30-1p to KUAC to see her story.